munnakalyani/ai-hospital-management-system/README.md

 ---

-## ▶️ Running the Application
+# ▶️ Run the Application

-Start the Flask application:
+Start the Flask server:

 ```bash
 python app.py
 ```

-The application should start on:
+The application will normally run at:

 ```text
 http://127.0.0.1:5000
 ```

-Open the address in your web browser.
+Open the URL in your browser.

 ---

-## 🗄️ Database
+# 🗄️ Database

-The application uses **SQLite** for appointment data.
+The application uses **SQLite** to store appointment information.

-The database is automatically initialized by the Flask application.

-The database contains an `appointments` table with fields such as:
+The database contains an appointments table with fields such as:

 ```text
 id